William Denison Whipple: American Civil War

+Post Civil War

-Whipple would also serve as an aide-de-camp to General Sherman for five years, Chief of Staff for the Military Division of Tennessee, and was brevetted to major general in the regular army in March of 1865.Following the Civil War, Whipple continued to serve in the United States Army Adjutant General's Corps for a variety of divisions and departments beginning in 1878, eventually receiving the rank of colonel in 1887, before retiring in August of 1890.
+Following the Civil War, Whipple continued to serve in the United States Army Adjutant General's Corps for a variety of divisions and departments beginning in 1878, eventually receiving the rank of colonel in 1887, before retiring in August 1890.

+Their daughter Marion would marry Charles Deering in 1883.
+Walter became a medical student in Manhattan, but died of a self-inflicted gunshot wound shortly before his brother Herbert graduated from the U.S. Military Academy in June 1885.

-Whipple would contract a case of pneumonia which he, after several days, would die of on April 1, 1902 in New York City, where he had settled down.
+Whipple would contract a case of pneumonia which he, after several days, would die of on April 1, 1902, at the New York Hospital in New York City, where he had settled down.
 He was later buried in Arlington National Cemetery.

 Family

-Whipple married Caroline Mary Cooke, of Philadelphia, in 1854 while serving in the New Mexico Territory.
-They would have two children, Herbert and Marion, both of whom survived Whipple.
-Herbert would become a captain in the 3rd U.S. Cavalry while his daughter, Marion, would marry Charles Deering.
+Only two of Whipple's children survived him.
+Herbert would become a captain in the 3rd U.S. Cavalry, retiring because of disability in September 1905.
+He returned to duty as a recruiting officer, served as a major in the Quartermaster Corps during World War I and died in June 1923 while serving as a professor of military science and tactics at the College of the City of New York.